-- Imagery: Consider using images that resonate with various populations
+- Imagery – Consider using images that resonate with various populations

-- Language: Consider using language and tone that appeals to various demographics
+- Language – Consider using language and tone that appeals to various demographics

-- Location/Interest: Consider interest-based targeting to reach various populations
+- Location/Interest – Consider interest-based targeting to reach various populations

 Pro tip: Facebook use continues to balloon after COVID-19 in every way.
 There are more users, more businesses, and more groups your trial can market towards and support.
-Facebook & Instagram advertising can reach various ethnic groups within your target demographic.
+Facebook and Instagram advertising can reach various ethnic groups within your target demographic.

 While social media has become a boon to recruiting managers, it’s key that the marketing you publish truly resonates with your intended audience.
-From a geo-demographic perspective, that means an understanding of literacy levels, median incomes and transportation struggles.
+From a geo-demographic perspective, that means an understanding of literacy levels, median incomes, and transportation struggles.

 Ask: Is Your Marketing Mobile-Friendly?

-Remember that some populations have little access to internet and a mobile device may be the main way to access the internet.
-Further, your recruiting advertising must be brief, pointed and engaging.
+Remember that some populations have little access to internet, and a mobile device may be the main way to access the internet.
+Further, your recruiting advertising must be brief, pointed, and engaging.
 It’s quite a balancing act, we know!